 Individual Health Insurance Companies in Arkansas

-According to the Arkansas Insurance Department, four health insurance companies offer on-Marketplace Individual Qualified Health Plans through the Arkansas exchange:
+Three health insurance companies offer on-Marketplace Individual Qualified Health Plans through the Arkansas exchange for 2022:

 - QCA Health Plan